hundredyearfarms/Hundred-Year-Farms/README.md

 ## Data

-For managing data, we are using a 3D file system using an extension of the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) standard, which is intended for both infrastructure and landscaping, as illustrated below.
+For managing data, we are using a 3D file system using an extension of the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) which is intended for buildings, infrastructure, and landscaping, as illustrated below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.svg" alt="BIM Models" width="600">